notperry1/website/README.md

 # Toastmc.dev Website
-Website for the toastmc development group.
+The website for the [toastmc](https://toastmc.dev) development group.
 Started and Maintained by RemainingToast

-You can goto either the [localhost website](http://localhost:8080/index.html) or the [dedicated website](https://toastmc.dev)
-# Docker Remake Commands:
-How to remake the docker in case it fucks up.
+## Docker Usage
+How to use with [Docker](https://www.docker.com/)
 ```
    docker container rm web